What Is Public Sector Unit

 Public Sector Units: A Global Perspective

 The role and significance of PSUs vary across countries.
 In some nations, they play a dominant role in the economy, while in others, privatization and deregulation have reduced their influence.
 The approach to PSUs is shaped by a country's economic system, political ideology, and developmental priorities.
-For example, countries with socialist leanings often have a larger public sector, while those with market-oriented economies tend to favor private sector dominance.
+To give you an idea, countries with socialist leanings often have a larger public sector, while those with market-oriented economies tend to favor private sector dominance.

 Frequently Asked Questions (FAQs)